lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsProgram.md

 As a side note, I wanted to define the post condition as follows:
 `{ v': vector A e | forall (i : nat | i < e), nth v' i = nth v i }`{.coq}.
 However, this made the goals and hypotheses become very hard to read and to use.
-Sigma-types in sigma-types: not a good idea.
+Sigma types in sigma types: not a good idea.

 ```ocaml